cmharlow/lc-reconcile/README.md

 When you're down, shut down OpenRefine as you normally would.
 Go to the terminal where the LC Reconcile service is running and type in cntl + c.
 This will stop the service.
 Shut down the terminal window.

 Let me know if you have questions - email is charlow2(at)utk(dot)edu and Twitter handle is @cm_harlow

-## Plans for Improvement

-There are lots of improvements and repairs to this code forthcoming, but I needed a basic LCNAF Openrefine Recon Service like yesterday for a massive metadata migration project.
-Please submit pull requests and/or issues on this for any improvements or bugs found.

-I do want to add a new service that can handle in-OpenRefine-project search refinements.
-The documentation sucks on thisfunctionality for OpenRefine or the no-longer-existent Freebase API that it was built off of, so if you have any advice on this, please do let me know.

 ## Provenance